DataRecce/recce-documentation/docs/docs/recce-cloud/index.md

 ### Review in the cloud mode
-If the review state is already available for this PR, you can open the recce instance to review.
+If the review state is already available for this PR, you can open the Recce instance to review.

 1. Checkout the branch for the reviewed PR.
-1. Launch the recce instance to review this PR
+1. Launch the Recce instance to review this PR
     ```
     recce server --review --cloud
     ```